fabienne-lab/CSI-4142/README.md

 # 1-Definition of the grain

 In the context of dimensional modelling, the grain of a fact table refers to the level of detail or granularity of the data in the table.
-The grain determines the lowest level at which the data in the fact table can be analyzed and aggregated.
+The grain determines the lowest level at which the data in the fact table can be analyzed and aggregated. <br>
 In this instance, the grain is the average salary for data scientist positions according to their company and location.